What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 • Most users can take Kanna with or without food

-• If experiencing mild digestive sensitivity, try taking with a light meal
+• If sensitive, take with a light meal

-• Avoid taking on a completely full stomach, as this may delay effects
+• Avoid taking on a completely full stomach (may delay effects)

 Cycling